First simultaneous measurement of differential muon-neutrino charged-current cross sections on argon for final states with and without protons using MicroBooNE data

 When the $K_p^{rec}$ distribution is constrained by the 0p and Np muon kinematics the resulting $p$-value is $3\times10^{-5}$, indicating that the model is unable to describe the observed proton kinematics.
 The discrepancy appears at low $K_p^{rec}$ where modeling becomes challenging due to the prominence of FSI and nuclear effects.
 Appropriate uncertainties on $K_p^{rec}$ are important for the $K_p$ differential cross section measurement and the split into 0p and Np subchannels.
 Thus, this shortcoming of the model motivates expanding the uncertainties to mitigate the possibility of extracting biased results.
-The additional uncertainty was obtained empirically by estimating a $K_p$ distribution through unfolding the $K_p^{rec}$ data using the constrained prediction and only statistical uncertainties.
+The additional uncertainty was obtained empirically by estimating a true $K_p$ distribution for FC signal events passing the generic neutrino selection by unfolding the FC $K_p^{rec}$ data using the constrained prediction and only statistical uncertainties.
 The ratio of the unfolded distribution to the constrained signal prediction defines a reweighting function.
-This is applied to the MC and treated as a $1\sigma$ deviation from the original prediction due to a cross section effect allowing $V_{\mathrm{rw}}$ to be calculated identically to $V_{\mathrm{xs}}$~\cite{PRD}.
+This is applied to all $\nu_\mu$CC signal events and is treated as a $1\sigma$ deviation from the original prediction due to a cross section effect allowing $V_{\mathrm{rw}}$ to be calculated identically to $V_{\mathrm{xs}}$~\cite{PRD}.
 Including $V_{\mathrm{rw}}$ reduces the $p$-value for the $K_p^{rec}$ distribution to 0.82 after constraint, enabling the extraction of the desired cross sections.

 The extracted nominal flux-averaged cross sections are compared to event generator predictions from $\texttt{GENIE v3.0.6 G18\_10a\_02\_11a}$ ($\texttt{GENIE}$)~\cite{GENIE}, the ``MicroBooNE tune" $\texttt{GENIE}$ configuration ($\mu\texttt{BooNE}$ tune)~\cite{uboonetune}, $\texttt{NuWro 21.02}$ ($\texttt{NuWro}$)~\cite{nuwro}, $\texttt{GiBUU 2023}$ ($\texttt{GiBUU}$)~\cite{gibuu2}, and $\texttt{NEUT 5.4.0.1}$ ($\texttt{NEUT}$)~\cite{neut}.
 These were processed with $\texttt{NUISANCE}$~\cite{NUISANCE}, do not include theoretical uncertainties, and are smeared with $A_C$ obtained from unfolding.
 Agreement between the data and each prediction is quantified by $\chi^2/ndf$ values calculated with uncertainties according to $V_S$ and $ndf$ corresponding to the number of bins.